 The creation of the report catalogs is not the purpose by itself.
 This task has two different goals.

-The first goal is to optimize the number of reports by minimizing it to the actually required information.
+The first goal is to optimize the number of reports by minimizing it to the required information.
 The optimization of reports might take some time.
 But it is not a one-off exercise.
-Information needs and the development of reports is an ongoing process.
-The second one is to establish the process that will enable such optimization permanently.
+Information needs and the development of reports is an ongoing processes.
+The second one is establishing the process that will permanently enable such optimization.

 All said above about the report optimization practices is also applicable to the process of the optimization of systems-, applications-, and data architecture.

-Indicator 3 (process) : the process to manage master and reference data
+Indicator 3 (process): the process of managing master and reference data

 One of the important attention areas of data management is the management of reference and master data.
 Recognition of master and reference data is only the first step in the process.
-Optimization of information systems architecture closely relates to the optimization of reference and master data architecture.
-Therefore, the process to manage master and reference data is of high importance.
+Optimization of information systems architecture closely relates to optimizing reference and master data architecture.
+Therefore, the approach to managing master and reference data is highly important.

-The formality of this capability means that some functional roles within an organization should take accountability to perform tasks related to the architecture.
+The formality of this capability means that some functional roles within an organization should take accountability for performing tasks related to the architecture.

-- Almost 40% of companies don’t have any process for optimization of either reports or information systems architecture.
-Yet, more companies pay attention to the implementation and maintenance of the information systems architecture practices than reporting practices.
+- Almost 40% of companies don’t have any process for optimizing reports or information systems architecture.
+Yet, more companies focus on implementing and maintaining information systems architecture practices than reporting practices.

 - Remarkably, more than 65 % of respondents pay attention to the establishment of the management of master and reference data.

 - More than 50% of companies have formalized the information systems architecture function.
 It is interesting to compare the results of the second and fourth indicators.
-You see that the percentage of the companies that have not formalized this function is bigger than companies that don’t have the process of the information systems’ optimization in place.
+You see that the percentage of companies that have not formalized this function is more significant than those that don’t have the information systems’ optimization process.

 … align activities of data modeling and information systems architecture capabilities.
 Data modeling focuses on the recognition of data and information needs.
 Information systems architecture ensures the implementation of these needs in practice.